-Based on load profiling, we calculate the usage of each ICP within the General segment from the previous year statistical result and multiply this by the Controlled Energy rate.
-From this we obtain a total revenue estimate for that tariff.
+Based on load profiling, we calculate the usage of each ICP within the General segment from the previous years statistical result plus forecasted changes.
+We then multiply this by the Controlled Energy rate, from this we obtain a total revenue estimate for that tariff.

 To determine the Uncontrolled Energy rate we simply take total Target Revenue for this segment, deduct revenue from the fixed charge and the variable Controlled Energy charge to obtain a shortfall.
 This shortfall represents the Target Revenue required for our Uncontrolled Energy tariff.
 Again, by applying load profiles for each ICP we determine a rate for this tariff.